mohaalak/nested-knex/README.md

 ```

 and you use the generic function to get data so maybe something like this `Post.find({relations: ['author']})` then in another function you use `Post.find()` in the first it will populate the `post.author` but in the second one the `author` is null.
-the idea is that every select should have it's own type not a generic one.

-## Knex.js is a Query Builder

-also knex.js is just a query builder not an ORM that decide how to get data for you and make horrible mistakes.
+also knex.js is just a query builder, so you create your query and this library help you to get a nested object from it,
+but ORMs create complex sql queries to get data cause they are generic functions.

 ## Runtime Type Check